Faithlife/Parsing/docs/index.md

 ## Overview

 This library is inspired by, adapted from, and owes its existence to the [Sprache](https://github.com/sprache/Sprache) C# library.
-Be sure to consult the [Sprache documentation](https://github.com/sprache/Sprache/blob/master/README.md) for more information about the overall strategy used by Faithlife.Parsing, as well as various examples, tutorials, and acknowledgements.
+Be sure to consult the [Sprache documentation](https://github.com/sprache/Sprache/blob/develop/README.md) for more information about the overall strategy used by Faithlife.Parsing, as well as various examples, tutorials, and acknowledgements.
 Particular thanks go to [Nicholas Blumhardt](http://nblumhardt.com), the author of Sprache.
+Other similar libraries include [Parlot](https://github.com/sebastienros/parlot), [Pidgin](https://github.com/benjamin-hodgson/Pidgin), and [Superpower](https://github.com/datalust/superpower).

 Faithlife.Parsing allows you to define complex parsers in just a few lines of C#.
-Ease of parser creation is the only advantage of Faithlife.Parsing over more robust parsing libraries.
-This library is not fast, not efficient, probably not safe for potentially hostile user input, and does not have great error reporting.
-Use at your own risk.
+Use Faithlife.Parsing instead of other parsing libraries if you prefer the API.
+Performance is much improved as of version 3, though not as fast as Parlot.
+This library might not be safe for hostile user input, so use at your own risk.

 The Faithlife.Parsing library includes [parsers for JSON](Faithlife.Parsing.Json/JsonParsers.md).
 Reading this code is a good way to learn how complex parsers are constructed, but you should definitely prefer specialized JSON parsers for production work.